AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets

-Our current \name prototype consists of a total of 2,485 LOC (lines of code), excluding all the library code used.
-Table~\ref{tab:LineOfCode} lists a breakdown of \name's LOC across different components and programming languages.
+We have implemented a prototype of \name, utilizing Ethereum smart contract and IPFS. \myfig~\ref{fig:homepage} shows a screenshot of the front-end homepage.
+In this section, we summarize the implementation details of \name.
+The current prototype consists of 2,485 LOC (lines of code), excluding all the library code used.
+Table~\ref{tab:LineOfCode} lists a breakdown of LOC across different components and programming languages.

-\textbf{Front-end.} We implement the front-end user interface using the React web framework~\cite{React}.
+\textbf{Front-end.} We implement the front-end user interface using the React web framework.
 Hence, the HTML and CSS code is minimal, and some HTML contents are also dynamically generated using JavaScript.
-Besides user interfaces, we write 302 JavaScript LOC on top of the web3.js library~\cite{Web3JS} to query our smart contract for retrieving IPFS hashes.
-To execute IPFS commands in JavaScript for app downloading, we write additional 80 JavaScript LOC based on the js-ipfs library~\cite{JsIPFS}.
-Totally, the front-end is implemented in 862 LOC.
+Besides user interfaces, we write 302 JavaScript LOC on top of the web3.js library to query our smart contract for retrieving IPFS hashes.
+To execute IPFS commands in JavaScript for app downloading, we write additional 80 JavaScript LOC based on the js-ipfs library.
+Overall, the front-end implementation consists of approximately 862 lines of code.

 \textbf{Server node.} We implement our server code in a total of 1,572 LOC and run it on the AWS (Amazon Web Services).
 Specifically, we write 849 Java LOC to handle requests from the front-end, securely download apps from existing markets, perform repackaging checks, and upload APK files to IPFS.
 Moreover, we write 445 Python LOC to leverage web3 Python APIs to interact with smart contract.
 Lastly, for APK file parsing (used in repackaging checks), we leverage the Androguard library~\cite{Androguard} and write 278 Python LOC on top of it.